CopterExpress/clover/docs/en/setup.md

 ### Setting parameters

 Open the *Vehicle Setup* tab and select the *Parameters* menu.
 You can use the *Search* field to find parameters by name.
+Recommended parameters values are given in the further documentation and also in the [parameters summary article](parameters.md).

 <img src="../assets/qgc-parameters.png" alt="QGroundControl parameters" class="zoom">